-More than 100,000 animals are still taken and shipped out for commercial gain despite the court orders.
+At least 500,000 animals have been taken and shipped out for commercial gain despite the court orders.

 Evidence of aquarium trade operations are seen at commercial warehouses and residential garages filled with aquariums, air cargo facilities, dive shops (where scuba tanks are filled), boat ramps, on the water (vessels), underwater (divers using nets) and at Oahu tide pools (hermit crab collectors).